ga-wdi-exercises/css_git_JS_quiz/readme.md

 ## Question 7

-Write a function that takes 3 arguments(numbers) that finds the sum of all three numbers
+Write a function that takes 3 arguments(numbers) that calculates and returns the sum of all three numbers.

 ```js
 answer goes here